Entries opening 4 August 2025

 ADJUDICATORS

-Dancers shall be adjudicated by two or more qualified and competent judges.
-The cumulative score of the adjudicators will determine the award of the routine in the Festival, Championships and Dance Off/Impro.
-All decisions of the adjudicators are final.
+Dancers will be evaluated by a panel of at least two qualified and competent judges.
+The combined scores from the judges will determine the routine's award in the Performance, Championships, and Dance Off/Impro.
+All adjudicator decisions are final.

 MUSIC

-Music for each entry must be loaded onto the online system by the school director.
-It is the school director’s responsibility to make sure the correct music is paired to the correct routine and within the time limit.
-Music exceeding the 5 second leeway will not be uploaded online.
+Each piece of music must be uploaded to the online system by the school director.
+It is the school director’s responsibility to ensure that the correct music is paired with the appropriate routine and adheres to the time limit.
+Music exceeding the 5-second leeway will not be uploaded.

-The online entry system automatically checks the time duration of music that is uploaded.
-If the music is over the time limit the entry will not be accepted.
-Music must be edited so that the ending either ends naturally or is faded out.
-Under normal circumstances studio directors or teachers will not be allowed to request music to be faded out backstage during the performance of a routine.
+The online entry system automatically verifies the duration of uploaded music.
+If the music exceeds the time limit, the entry will be rejected.
+Music should be edited to end naturally or fade out.
+Under normal circumstances, studio directors or teachers will not be allowed to request music to be faded out backstage during a performance.

-Studio directors and teachers are requested to bring one USB stick with all their music on as backup to the Championship event.
+Studio directors and teachers are also requested to bring a USB stick containing all their music as a backup to the Championship event.

 QUERIES AND PROTESTS

-Dancers and parents are not allowed to approach office staff regarding queries of a routine or other concern.
-All queries and concerns must be directed to the school director who will bring it under the attention of the championship committee.
+Dancers and parents should not approach office staff with routine queries or other concerns.
+Instead, all inquiries and concerns must be directed to the school director, who will escalate them to the championship committee if necessary.

-No public protest will be permitted.
-Protests, if any, must be made in writing and handed to the Secretary within one hour of the cause of the protest arising, accompanied by a fee of R300.00 which will be forfeited if the protest is considered frivolous.
-The decision of the championship committee will be final.
+Public protests are not permitted.
+Any protests must be submitted in writing to the Secretary within one hour of the issue arising and must be accompanied by a fee of R300.00.
+This fee will be forfeited if the protest is deemed frivolous.
+The decision of the championship committee is final.

 UNSPORTSMANLIKE CONDUCT AND ILL BEHAVIOUR

-Any dancer, teacher or parent that shows signs of Unsportsmanlike Conduct or Ill Behaviour towards any one at the competition will be asked to leave the venue immediately.
-Any dancer or teacher displaying Unsportsmanlike Conduct or Ill Behaviour towards any other dancer or teacher or school/studio backstage will be asked to leave backstage immediately and risk the cancellation of their entries for that day.
-Should the offence continue repeatedly the competition director may disqualify the dancer or dance school from the entire competition.
-When a dispute arises the school directors must bring it under the attention of the competition manager or director who will deal with it appropriately.
+Any dancer, teacher, or parent exhibiting unsportsmanlike conduct or inappropriate behaviour towards anyone at the competition will be asked to leave the venue immediately.
+Similarly, any dancer or teacher displaying such behaviour towards another dancer, teacher, or school/studio backstage will be removed from the backstage area immediately and may have their entries for that day cancelled.
+Repeated offenses may result in the disqualification of the dancer or dance school from the entire competition.
+In case of a dispute, school directors must promptly notify the competition manager or director, who will address the issue appropriately.

 SCHEDULED PERFORMANCE TIMES

-All dancers (and their audience) must arrive at least one (1) hour prior to their scheduled performance times except during the first hour of each day, when dancers are only required to be half (½) an hour prior to their scheduled performance times.
+All dancers, along with their audience members, must arrive at least one (1) hour before their scheduled performance times.
+However, during the first hour of each day, dancers are required to arrive 30 minutes prior to their scheduled performance times.

-Dancers shall report backstage three (3) sections in advance of their scheduled performance, accompanied by a school director or teacher.
+Dancers should report backstage at least ten (10) items before their scheduled performance, accompanied by a school director or teacher.

 BACKSTAGE